Skip to content

 1. anvil create <namespace> <project_name> scaffolds a project folder, generates all required UUIDs, and writes anvilconfig.json.

-2. Drop assets—Blockbench models, textures, mcstructure files, sounds, Script API code—into the assets tree.
-Put gameplay Python in assets/python/.
+2. Drop assets, Blockbench models, textures, mcstructure files, sounds into the assets tree.
+Put gameplay Python and Typescript in assets/.

-3. anvil run compiles Python ➞ JSON, optionally compiles TypeScript ➞ JavaScript, validates everything, and exports your chosen package format.
+3. anvil build compiles Python ➞ JSON, optionally compiles TypeScript ➞ JavaScript, validates everything, and exports your chosen package format.

 Project Scaffold